CocDap/polkadot-agent-kit-testing/README.md

 // Example queries you can try: runAgent("Check balance on Polkadot Asset Hub");
 runAgent("Transfer 0.1 DOT to address 5F... on Polkadot");

+// To use Gemini
+// runAgent("Check balance on Polkadot Asset Hub", "gemini");
 ```

 ## Troubleshooting